Artesians/TCL/general-mechanics/bugs.md

 When using the retry button in abyss your [elemental skill and burst will not reset its cooldown](../evidence/general-mechanics/bugs.md\#elemental-skills-and-bursts-dont-reset-when-using-retry-in-abyss) so if you are too fast at starting the new encounter you will not be able to execute your opening moves properly.

-If you use the retry button in abyss as the last enemy in a chamber dies [you will encounter an error message and recieve 0 stars.](../evidence/general-mechanics/bugs.md\#retry-and-exit-menu-issues)
+Opening the exit menu in the Abyss does not pause the timer.
+This results in a bug wherein if you use the retry button in abyss as the last enemy in a chamber dies [you will encounter an error message and recieve 0 stars.](../evidence/general-mechanics/bugs.md\#retry-and-exit-menu-issues)

 ## Overworld